 In some cases, such as boneless bones, absorption of the tracer may take 2 to 3 hours.
-Can I be around pregnant women or children?
-Yes, you can be close to pregnant women and children after most nuclear medicine scans.
-Almost all of the radiation will be gone from the body the morning after the scan.
-We recommend that you avoid spending long hours around pregnant women and young children, such as sleeping during the night with them.
+Can you be around pregnant women or children after a nuclear medicine scan?
+Absolutely!
+You can be close to pregnant women and children after most nuclear medicine scans.
+The majority of the radiation will be gone from your body the morning after the scan.
+However, we recommend that you avoid spending extended periods of time around pregnant women and young children, such as sleeping during the night with them.

 Otherwise, you can go about your normal daily activities.
-The small amount of radiotracer in your body will lose its radioactivity over time through the natural process of radioactive decay.
-Much of it will leave your body through urine or stool for the first few hours and days after the test.
-Drink plenty of water to help flush the radiotracer out of your body.
+The small amount of radiotracer in your body will gradually lose its radioactivity through the natural process of radioactive decay.
+Most of it will leave your body through urine or stool for the first few hours and days after the test.
+Drinking plenty of water can help flush the radiotracer out of your body.

 You should follow safety precautions to avoid exposing others to radiation.
 See the Radiation Safety page for more information.
 You should be able to go home soon after the scan.
 You should drink a lot during the rest of the day to help remove the radioactive tracer from your body.

 The body removes it in the urine, usually within 24 hours.
 It usually takes about 2 days for all radioactive material to leave the body.
 The scan should have no effect, but if you feel pain or redness at the IV site, call your doctor.
 Nuclear medicine therapy uses a small amount of radioactive material combined with a carrier molecule.